Databricks Lakehouse Platform: The Best of Both Worlds for Data Lakes and Warehouses

 5. Advanced analytics

-• Perform complex analytics tasks, such as time series analysis, graph processing, or geospatial analysis, using the built-in libraries and connectors in Databricks Runtime.
+• Perform complex analytics tasks, such as time series analysis, graph processing, or geospatial analysis, using the built-in libraries and connectors in databricks runtime.

 • Develop custom algorithms and analytics applications to address specific business problems and requirements.